No Fuss Business Trip Packing List (2020):

 ☑ First aid kit - Pack your prescription meds and regular meds (like headache and pain relief) in an Extra Small Cube.

-☑ Change of clothes - In case your checked luggage is lost, it’s ideal to have a fresh set of clothes in your carry on.
+☑ Change of clothes - In case the airline loses your checked luggage, you'll have a fresh set of clothes in your carry on.
 If you have a planned business meeting after your flight, then pack your new outfit into a Small Cube for easy access.

 ☑ Electronics - Pack your laptop, tablet, smartphone, chargers and other gadgets inside your carry on too.